NREL-Sienna/HydroPowerSimulations.jl/docs/src/index.md

 ## Overview

-`HydroPowerSimulations.jl` is a [`Julia`](http://www.julialang.org) package that extends [`PowerSimulations.jl`](https://github.com/NREL-Sienna/PowerSimulations.jl) for modeling of hydro generation technology in production cost modeling simulations.
+`HydroPowerSimulations.jl` is a [`Julia`](http://www.julialang.org) package that extends [`PowerSimulations.jl`](https://github.com/NREL-Sienna/PowerSimulations.jl) for modeling of hydro generation technology in operational simulations.

 * * *